 If, however, the problem cannot be resolved immediately, please speak to the Small Animal Manager, either in person or by telephone on 01572 722646.
 They will hopefully be able to address your concerns personally and promptly.
 If this is not possible they will clearly explain any further action necessary including time frames.

-If you are still not satisfied, please put your concerns in writing to The Practice Manager,
+If you are still not satisfied, please put your concerns in writing to The Customer Care Manager,